CNES/pangeo-pyinterp/docs/source/examples.rst

 Unstructured grid
 =================

-The interpolation of this object is based on an :py:class:`R*Tree
+The interpolation of this object is based on a :py:class:`R*Tree
 <pyinterp.rtree.RTree>` structure.
 To begin with, we start by building this
 object.
-By default, this object considers WGS-84 geodetic coordinate system.
+By default, this object considers the WGS-84 geodetic coordinate system.
-But you can define another one using class :py:class:`System
+But you can define another one using the class :py:class:`System
 <pyinterp.geodetic.System>`.

 .. code:: python